Home » Blog » Destinations » Best Things To Do In New Zealand’s North Island

 You can only experience the real Middle Earth on a guided Hobbiton tour which runs daily starting every half an hour.
 There are also tours departing from Auckland and Rotorua.

 I loved Hobbiton for its beautiful atmosphere and the truly exceptional shots I got to take as the sun was setting over the lush green hills.
-Perfect choice to join the last tour of the day at 3:15pm.
+Perfect choice to join the last tour of the day at 3.15 pm.

-Climb The Amazing Mount Maunganui
+3. Climb The Amazing Mount Maunganui

-Located on the peninsula on the north-east of Tauranga, Mount Maunganui is a small coastal town in the Bay of Plenty almost 3 hours drive from Auckland.
+Located on the peninsula on the northeast of Tauranga, Mount Maunganui is a small coastal town in the Bay of Plenty almost 3 hours drive from Auckland.

 The large lava dome which was formed by the upwelling of rhyolite lava about 3 million years ago is also referred to as Mount Maunganui.

-The town is especially well-known for its high-quality surfable waves, hot salt water pools and of course the hiking treks leading to the distinctive peak of ‘The Mount', rising 230 meters above sea level.
-Once you reach the top, the views of the harbour, endless beach and Pacific Ocean below will leave you stunned and suddenly make it all worth-while.
+The town is especially well-known for its high-quality surfable waves, hot saltwater pools and of course the hiking treks leading to the distinctive peak of ‘The Mount', rising 230 meters above sea level.
+Once you reach the top, the views of the harbour, endless beach and Pacific Ocean below will leave you stunned and suddenly make it all worthwhile.

-Visit the Gourmet Night Market in town during the summer months, join a dolphin watching tour or go on a kayak or dive trip around the Bay of Plenty.
+Visit the Gourmet Night Market in town during the summer months, join a dolphin-watching tour or go on a kayak or dive trip around the Bay of Plenty.

 Known for its volcanic activity, no visit to the North Island would be complete without seeing (yes, and smelling) the geothermal activities in Waiotapo, 20 minutes outside of Rotorua.